 Here are some questions about psoriasis psoriasis vs psoriatic arthritis.

 Both conditions are psoriatic diseases.
 A person who has psoriatic arthritis will often have psoriasis, but they are not the same disease.
 PsA affects the joints, but psoriasis causes skin lesions.

 What are the early signs of psoriatic arthritis?

-People with either condition can have uveitis, an eye infection, or nail psoriasis.
+A person with either condition can have uveitis, an eye infection, or nail psoriasis.
 People with both nail psoriasis and skin symptoms may have a higher risk of developing PsA.

 Treatment is available for both conditions.
 Some therapies are the same for both, while others are specific to the disease.
 PsA and psoriasis are lifelong conditions, but treatment can help move them into remission, when symptoms improve or resolve for a while.